LolaShare/LolaShare/README.md

 ## :fire: **FERMENT IS DEAD, LONG LIVE FERMENT** :fire:

 Maybe it will be back one day.
-This was a fun experiement, but I'm now too busy working on [Patchwork](http://github.com/ssbc/patchwork) to focus on Ferment.
+This was a fun experiment, but I'm now too busy working on [Patchwork](http://github.com/ssbc/patchwork) to focus on Ferment.
 Maybe we'll see some Ferment features in Patchwork one day...

 ---